Residence Hall Policies and General Information

-Resident students have mailboxes that are assigned to them and located in the residence hall.
+Resident students have mailboxes that are assigned to them that are located in the Administration Building.
 The mailboxes may only be opened with a key, which students receive upon checking in to the residence hall.
 The following is the correct format for addressing mail and packages:

 Sage College of Albany

 Opening and closing dates and times for room occupancy are specified in the college calendar and must be observed.
 Residents must vacate their rooms during vacation periods when the residence halls are officially closed.

 When the residence halls are closing, information will be distributed to residents regarding appropriate closing procedures.
 Failure to follow these procedures will result in charges for improper checkout.

 At the end of each term, the student is expected to vacate her room within 24 hours of her exam or at the final closing deadline, whichever comes first.

 Out of consideration for people with allergies, because of possible health hazards, and in consideration of state and local health standards, only fish kept in an unheated bowl or aquarium are permitted.
 This policy includes “residing” as well as “visiting” pets.